Today’s cars are built with safety features designed to minimize property damage and reduce injuries.

 Pennsylvania’s no-fault insurance does not apply to property damage claims.
 A driver who sustains property damage in an accident may turn to the at-fault driver and their insurance company for the cost of repair or replacement of a damaged car.

-- Suing the negligent driver
+- File a lawsuit against the negligent driver

 When it comes to assigning negligence in car accidents, the State of Pennsylvania follows the Modified Comparative Negligence Rule, otherwise known as the “51% Bar.”